Soora Samhaaram: Plot

 Athi Veerapandiyan and Arun are police officers.
-Divya is a drug addict who cannot stop her habit even though her brother Arun pleads.
+Divya is a drug addict who cannot stop her habit even though her brother Arun pleads that she stops.
 One day Arun locks her up, but she dies from withdrawal.
 Devastated, Arun decides to take revenge on Mohandas, the kingpin of the drug mafia, but Mohandas kills him in an airport restroom.
 Sudha's young brother happens to watch this murder but is terrified to make this public.
-Pandian, who is in-charge of this case, zeroes in Sudha and her brother as witnesses, but she refuses.
+Pandian, who is in-charge of this case, zeroes in on Sudha and her brother as witnesses, but she refuses.
 But when Madhuri pleads for her help, she decides to help Pandian, but now Pandian is abducted by Mohandas's men and forcefully turn him into a drug addict.
-The climax reveals whether Pandian nabs the drug lord and complete the revenge of his friend Arun.
+The climax reveals whether Pandian nabs the drug lord and completes the revenge of his friend Arun.